 This one is tough, it’s almost not a myth because we know there are a lot of kids that really, truly battle motion sickness.
 To any parent who has ever reduced the outer pieces of their car seat into a pile like this in order to clean puke from all the crevices: we feel for you.
 A car sick toddler is still extremely vulnerable to serious spinal injuries from forward facing too early, so we bring you some tips from seasoned vomit-warriors to help make your kiddo safe and less likely to lose their lunch.

-- Sea-Bands, available online or in drug stores, use acupressure to help reduce nausea.
+- Sea-Bands: available online or in drug stores, these bracelet-like devices use acupressure to help reduce nausea.

-- Eat (or don’t eat) before traveling.
-Some carsick kids do better on an empty stomach – some with a small snack in their belly.
-Troubleshoot to figure out what works best for your child and try to plan accordingly.
+- Food: Eat (or don’t eat) before traveling.
+Some kids who are prone to carsickness do better on an empty stomach, other kids feel better with a small snack in their belly when they’re going for a ride.
+Figure out what works best for your child and try to plan accordingly.

-- Ginger: Ginger is a well-known natural nausea aid and is available in many forms.
-Ginger candies may pose a choking hazard for younger children – but iced ginger tea is a great substitute and may be helpful for some children.
+- Ginger: This natural nausea aid is available in many different forms.
+Ginger candies may pose a choking hazard for younger children but iced ginger tea is a great substitute and may be helpful for some children.

 - Windows: Sometimes the motion out the side window can aggravate or trigger motion sickness.
 Try covering the window with a cling-on window shade, or encouraging an older child to look out the back window rather than the side windows.

-- Angle: Always follow the instructions from your car seat manufacturer, but many seats allow for toddlers to sit more upright, which can be a more comfortable position to reduce nausea.
+- Car Seat Angle: Always follow the instructions from your car seat manufacturer, but many car seats allow for toddlers to sit more upright.
+This can be a more comfortable position to reduce nausea while traveling.

-- For ease of cleanup – consider a large bib, lightweight basin (there are some collapsible models that are perfect for this, or a towel over the child’s torso to help minimize cleanup if all else fails.
+If your child is prone to carsickness, consider carrying a lightweight basin with you or placing a towel over the child’s torso to help minimize cleanup if all else fails.

 Myth #7: Extended rear facing seats are so expensive!